Ryan-Bui/Unsupervised-Learning-with-Optimal-Transport-based-Embeddings/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+# Unsupervised Learning Using Optimal Transport Based Embeddings

+* This project aims to provide a comprehensive evaluation of optimal transport-based techniques in real-world scenarios.

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * The goal of this project is to gain a greater understanding of optimal transport based manifold learning by comparing it to other more widely used manifold learning techniques on a variety of datasets.
+  * The approach in this repository is to use a variety of different types of manifold learning embeddings (including our optimal transport based embedding) on different types of datasets.
+We will then use these embeddings in different clustering algorithms to gauge the performance of these embeddings.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

-* Data:
+* Data: Yale Face Dataset
   * Type: For example
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
-  * Size: How much data?
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+    * Input: The database contains 165 single light source images of 15 subjects.
+One for each of the following facial expressions or configurations: center-light, w/glasses, happy, left-light, w/no glasses, normal, right-light, sad, sleepy, surprised, and wink.
+  * Size: The total size of the compressed dataset is about 12mb

 #### Preprocessing / Clean up